mhvbyrne/FM/content_and_products/clinical_medicine/OSCE/examination/respiratory/respiratory_examination.md

 #### Inspection
 - JVP - cor pulmonale
-  - 45 degrees
-  - Turn head to left
-  - Look at sternocleidomastoid
-  - Measure number of centimeters above sternal notch

 #### Palpation
 Warn patient that you are going to touch their "wind pipe" and it may be uncomfortable.